 Our learning supports our Character Education and this review document is available on our school website.

-Teachers have been supported with curriculum development through Alex Bedford’s wider curriculum CPD sessions with continued access to CUSP website from Alex Bedford’s Unity Research Schools which support individual CPD, developing knowledge organisers, knowledge strips, progression maps, quizzes and other formative assessment which school values to show progress.
+Teachers have been supported with curriculum development through Alex Bedford’s wider curriculum CPD sessions with continued access to CUSP website from Alex Bedford’s Unity Research Schools which supports individual CPD, developing knowledge organisers, knowledge strips, progression maps, quizzes and other formative assessment which school values to show progress.
 School values staff professional development and staff have access to external courses available.
 Internal CPD is used effectively led by knowledgeable and skilled staff who are experts in their field and train staff in-house matched to our Thursby context of need.

 In Early Years we implement the revised curriculum (2021) through the use of key workers to support individual strengths, interests and identify developments to support progress, child-led, adult-led, small groups, whole class learning alongside exploring and learning through play.